Cegt25/PRODUCT-PREVIEW-CARD/README.md

 - Flexbox
 - Grid
+- CSS
 - JavaScript
 - Among Others

 ### Useful resources

 - (https://www.w3schools.com/) - This helped me with some basic concepts of HTML and CSS.
+- (https://developer.mozilla.org/en-US/) - Very useful for searching for information on basic HTML and CSS concepts.

 ## Author